nmarus/node-red-contrib-spark/README.md

 * **Profile** - The Spark credential profile to use with this Node.
 * **Resource** - The Spark resource to bind a Webhook to.
 * **Event** - The specific event of the resource selected.
 * **Host** - The base URL that is used to build the Webhook in the Spark API.
 This should be reachable from the internet and follow the format of `http(s)://domain.tld:<port>`.
-The Webhook Node will dynamicly publish webroutes under this URL as `/spark<node-uuid>`. *Note that the Webhook is automatically created in the Spark API after deploying and automatically removed if the Node is deleted and the flow re-deployed*
+The Webhook Node will dynamicly publish webroutes under this URL as `/node_red_contrib_spark_<node-uuid>`. *Note that the Webhook is automatically created in the Spark API after deploying and automatically removed if the Node is deleted and the flow re-deployed.
+If you have defined the httpNodeRoot setting in Node-Red, the webhook target URL will be created under that path.
+This should be mostly transparent as this node will create and remove webhooks from the Spark API as the nodes are added and removed from the workspace.
+If you shutdown Node-Red with a webhook deployed on the workspace, this webhook will persist in the Spark API and will need to be manually removed.*

 ## Parser Node